blacksmithgu/obsidian-dataview/docs/docs/queries/dql-js-inline.md

 In inline DataviewJS, you have access to the `dv` variable, as in `dataviewjs` codeblocks, and can make all of the same calls.
 The result should be something which evaluates to a JavaScript value, which Dataview will automatically render appropriately.

+Unline Inline DQL queries, Inline JS queries do have access to everything a Dataview JS Query has available and can hence query and output multiple pages.